 If you’re a federal employee, Department of Energy worker, coal miner, or longshore worker suffering from a work-related injury or illness, you may be entitled to federal workers’ compensation benefits.
 The U.S. Department of Labor’s Office of Workers’ Compensation Programs (OWCP) provides benefits to workers in a variety of occupations and their families.

 At Jason Stone Injury Lawyers, we want to be the resource for all of your legal needs.
-We’ll connect you with our network of attorneys backed by the Stone Cold seal of approval, so you can get the benefits you’re owed.
+We’ll connect you with our network of attorneys backed by the Stone Cold seal of approval, so you can get the federal workers’ compensation benefits you’re owed.
 Give us a call at (800) 577-5188 or fill out our free and easy form today.

 Federal Workers’ Compensation Claims